converged-computing/mummi-operator/README.md

 - Can we have some capture of "no change" for an iteration, and not increase the iteration count until there is?
 - Why is the ML server not more tightly controlled as individual jobs?
   - There is a disconnect betweeen using the rabbit data to kick off work vs. always running the ML server first.
+  - It takes 5 minutes to get enough samples to start createsims, but they are generated in seconds.
 - I don't understand the "jobs to reclaim" use case - if a job times out, it will just fail and we can move on.
 What is reclaim for?
 And why/when cancel with timeout?
 - I noticed jobs that seem frozen (after ~4 hours) is that expected?
 The walltime (duration of the job) will eventually fail them (note, we should set what we think are reasonable timeouts)
 - Should we put a limit on what the ML server is outputting?
 I can limit the number that the wfmanager receives, but the MLServer keeps going.
 This can be problematic if it ovrwhelms the registry.